 This is the fourth part of a series taking a deeper dive into various important topics in the 2020 Delaware gubernatorial election.
 On the 100-point scale I am using to grade candidates, education is worth 10 points.
-These will once again be presented in a randomized order.

 If there is a topic of importance to all the candidates running for the state’s highest office, it’s education.
 Some spend more time on it than others, but they generally have something to say.

 Aside from remarking, “We need to be teaching our children HOW to think – not WHAT to think,” I have yet to find a more broad-based educational platform on Julianne yet.
 It’s a good philosophy, but with no meat on that bone she gets just 3 points out of 10.